 I don’t know which is worse, lying chickens or a partner who chooses their word over mine.
-I ask you, with all due respect for chickens and their trustworthiness, (or not) – who had the most to gain by lying?
-What they had done, I assumed, is play extra pathetic because they didn’t want to get their chicken feet wet in several inches of heavy damp miserable snow and Jean interpreted that as hunger.
+I ask you, with all due respect for chickens and their trustworthiness (or not), who had the most to gain by lying?
+What they had done, I assumed, is play extra pathetic because they didn’t want to get their chicken feet wet in several inches of heavy damp miserable snow, and Jean interpreted that as hunger.
 That is the charitable explanation.
 Also the snow meant no bugs and they wanted their bugs.
 So they sort of hadn’t been fed, if you sort of twist the truth.

 For the record, recent research on humans suggest that lying and stealing originates in the reptilian portion of our brain—a part we share with chickens.
-It makes sense really – survival is important and lying, stealing and manipulating all work.
+It makes sense really; survival is important and lying, stealing, and manipulating all work.
 So why wouldn’t it be found throughout the animal world?

 These are the circumstances under which I am forced to work.
 It reminded me of a children’s book series my Distinguished Professor father loved to read (for himself— he would steal them from my bedroom).
 It was called Freddie the Pig.
 Farm animals could talk and hold wise council, led by Freddie.
 That is not the case here.
 “He did it!”
 “She didn’t feed me!”
-“Well- not enough!” when pointed to the evidence to the contrary.
+“Well, not enough!”—when pointed to the evidence to the contrary.
 “She got more treats.”
 “Of course I stole the hose and watched you get mad—it’s really good entertainment?”
 “Where is my Sunday cookie?”
 “You like her better!”
 “His water is better than mine.”

 It’s just rough, all these individual personalities.
-Frankly the species doesn’t seem to matter much; the complaints are the same.
+Frankly, the species doesn’t seem to matter much; the complaints are the same.
 This, if one is not too annoyed to think about it, is profound.

 A second consequence of the snow was that mice moved into the cabin.
 Why wouldn’t they?
-Warm, dry, cozy and always some kind of crumbs.
-Jean can forget and leave a loaf of bread on the counter- and sometimes even cheese—he’s French.
+Warm, dry, cozy, and always some kind of crumbs.
+Jean can forget and leave a loaf of bread on the counter, and sometimes even cheese—he’s French.

 It was late at night.
 I wasn’t about to get up and go out into dark cold night and walk in the snow far enough away that there was a chance that she wouldn’t come back.
 That decision cost me a good night’s sleep as she was really very persistent and loud.
-First thing in the morning I released her into the snowy woods with ample morsels of dog food and bread to ease the transition, though I had the distinct feeling that was not appreciated in the overall scheme of things.
-But – there are limits to what we can put up with….a mouse in the house maybe.
-Many mice – not nice…….
+First thing in the morning, I released her into the snowy woods with ample morsels of dog food and bread to ease the transition, though I had the distinct feeling that was not appreciated in the overall scheme of things.
+But there are limits to what we can put up with: a singular mouse in the house, maybe.
+Many mice?
+Not nice…

-“Oh no….too soon!”
+“Oh no… Too soon!”